ska-telescope/ska-sdp-func/docs/src/how_to_contribute_to_PFL.rst

    - instead of an error, issue a warning, but the processing function runs through.

-4) Contact maintainers for code review only with substantial changes outside of your function, or if you are unsure how to use, for example, data models etc., or if you are unsure if your code is following the philosophy of the processing function library.
-All code reviews are in the form of the pair programming session.
+4) Create merge request and contact maintainers for code review when the code is ready, relevant tests are passing and the CI/CD pipeline.
+Code reviews may by in the form of the pair programming session.

 5) When your code breaks any test (not just yours) or the CI/CD pipeline after the merge to the main, you are responsible for fixing it.